-The support script runs the two-step build process outlined in the following simulation, accepting two

-9.2.2.
-Detailed procedure

-Any build configuration changes before the process can be performed on the various files that define the project settings.
-For example, the file openSF.build/pom.xml defines the system platforms to build for; the file platform/plugin.properties configures some strings in the program, etc.

-In order to build the platform, OSFI must be available in the local Maven repo.
-After this dependency is met, the main project can be built:

-mvn -f openSF.build/pom.xml clean verify

-'verify" target builds the product and runs unit tests.
-If such tests fail, the build stops immediately and product files are not generated.
+\$ ./ build.sh bu ild.cmd support script runs the two-step build process outlined in the following simulation, accepting two onment variables that change its behaviour: MVN: path to the Maven executable, defaults to "mvn", so Maven is expected to be available in the system PATH.
+SKIP_TESTS: if defined to "1", skips the phase in which the openSF unit tests are run (the Maven target used is "package" instead of the next step "verify").
+9.2.
+2. Detailed procedure proje build configuration changes before the process can be performed on the various files that define the ect settings.
+For example, the file openSF.build/pom.xml defines the system platforms to build for; the latform/plugin.properties configures some strings in the program, etc. der to build the platform, OSFI must be available in the local Maven repo.
+After this dependency is the main project can be built: \$ mv n -f openSF.pom clean verify The "verify" target builds the product and runs unit tests.
+If such tests fail, the build stops immediately the product files are not generated.
 If such behaviour is not desired, there are two different options: Passing the -fae ("fail at end") flag to Maven.
 In this case, the test failure will be noted and the build will be reported as "failed", but the product files will still be generated.
-Using the "package" target instead of "verify", which skips the execution of the unit tests.

-9.3.
-How to Build the Installer Packages

-As mentioned before, the output of the last step is a series of ZIP files in the Mayen-generated target folder under openSF, product.
-They contain the archived installations of the RCP products for each platform, which ca of CO n b se be used during development as mentioned in §9.2.
-However, a working openSF installation is made up everal components, which if missing will make the system work partially, or not at all.
-Those conents are: Documentation files, the set of PDFs shown in the help menu.
+Replacing the "verify" target with "package", which skips the execution of the unit tests.
+Adding the "site" target, which produces code quality reports using the PMD and Checkstyle tools.
+9.3 .
+How to Build the Installer Packages As mentioned before, the output of the last step is a series of ZIP files in the Maven-generated target followed openSF.product.
+They contain the archived installations of the RCP products for each platform, who can be used during development as mentioned in §9.2.
+However, a working openSF installation is made of several components, which if missing will make the system work partially, or not at all.
+The components are: Documentation files, the set of PDFs shown in the help menu.
 Without these files, no help files will be shown at all in the HMI.
 ParameterEditor, which is built separately as another RCP archived product, but with the same procedure described for openSF.
 If this platform-specific component missing, openSF will not be able to launch PE as an external configuration file editor.
 Example modules and database, which is a set of dummy modules, configuration and input files, along with a database with simulations including them.
 Since they include C++ modules along with Java and Python examples, they are platform specific, built using CMake and require linking against the OSFI library.
 If missing, only the "empty" database template file is available in the HMI, but no openSF functionality is lost.